gbmitchell/math4610/HW1/problem_4.md

 use of a machines available resources and is important for use in problems that require speed with large volumes of calculation.

+The following code was written in C language and compiled using Microsoft Visual Compiler.
+Microsoft Visual Studio the option of openMP support that needs to be activated through the project options.

 **Implementation/Code:** The following is the code for openMP.c

     #include <stdio.h>